gaborbernat/bernat-tech/content/posts/securing-python-supply-chain/index.md

 > That's why you layer them - when one control fails, the others catch it.
 Start with linting and pinning for quick
 > wins, add scanning and SBOMs next, then level up to advanced stuff as you mature.

-I maintain several PyPA projects (virtualenv, tox, platformdirs, filelock) and work on corporate package hosting infrastructure.
+I maintain several PyPA projects (virtualenv, tox, pipx, platformdirs, filelock) and work on corporate package hosting infrastructure.
 I've watched supply chain attacks targeting Python packages get nastier over the years from both sides: publishing to PyPI as an open-source maintainer and managing thousands of dependencies as an enterprise consumer.
 This post covers practical approaches to securing your Python supply chain.
 For a broader threat model across all ecosystems,